pyohannes/grafana-opentelemetry-dashboard-catalog/README.md

    select the file created in Step 1.
 As input, select a Prometheus data source that contains OpenTelemetry metrics.
 Then click "Import".

-4. The imported dashboard then shows distinct section for the semantic convention areas, with panels for all the metrics defined by OpenTelemetry semantic conventions.
+4. The imported dashboard then shows distinct sections for the semantic convention areas, with panels for all the metrics defined by OpenTelemetry semantic conventions.
 Data will show up for metrics that are available in the selected data source.